 Victims of Domestic Violence

 Having provided Personal Safety and Lone Worker training for many of the Women’s Aid organisations throughout Wales, under our previous company name, Conflict Solutions Training & Consultancy Ltd. we were asked to design a Personal Safety training course for Victims of Domestic Violence.

-We were delighted with the feedback received by all attendees, with many expressing views that they felt more confident, empowered and better able to manage violent relationships now and in the future.
-It was an incredible experience for the trainers who certainly valued the attendance and support of a number of staff from Amman Valley Women’s Aid.
+We were delighted with the incredible feedback received by all attendees, with many expressing views they felt more confident, empowered and better able to manage violent relationships now and in the future.
+(It was an incredible experience for the trainers who valued the support of staff from Amman Valley Women’s Aid who joined the session).

-The Personal Safety for Victims of Domestic Violence training course, will provide service users with a host of skills and safe strategies to assist them in managing confrontational situations with their potentially violent partners and provide safe strategies to remove themselves from dangerous situations.
-The combination of theory and group discussions, provides the opportunity for women to discuss and explore sensitive issues in a safe learning environment.
+Although designed in partnership with Women’s Aid, the Personal Safety for Victims of Domestic Violence training course will provide any person experiencing or vulnerable to domestic violence, with a host of skills and safe strategies to assist them to manage confrontational situations with their potentially violent partners and provide safe strategies to remove themselves from dangerous situations.
+The combination of theory and group discussions provides an opportunity for attendees to discuss and explore sensitive issues in a safe learning environment.

-The course is timed to accommodate school hours – 10.00am start – 3.00pm finish (this can be varied according to local needs).
+The course is timed to accommodate school hours, 10.00 am start – 3.00 pm finish (this can, however, be varied to meet specific requirements).

-- Discuss causes and triggers that lead to confrontation
+- Identify ‘causes and triggers’ that may lead to confrontation

-- Identify situations where their personal safety may be at risk.
+Identify situations where personal safety may be at risk.